Siege of Marawi: July 22

-Through a joint session of the Philippines' Congress of the Philippines between the House of Representatives and the Senate, 16 senators, 261-18 Congressmen (Not one congressman abstained among those present), in favor of Duterte's request, voted for the extension of Proclamation Order No. 216—Imposing Martial Law in the whole Mindanao Region.
-This extension is valid until December 31, 2017.
+Through a joint session of the Philippine Congress, 16 senators, and 261 congressmen, voted in favor (versus 18 opponents and no congressmen abstaining) of President Duterte's request for the extension of Proclamation Order No. 216—Imposing Martial Law in Mindanao until December 31, 2017.

 July 27

-Agakhan Sharief, a Marawi Muslim cleric well known to the Maute clan, stated in November 2017 that the militants had asked Muslim leaders to urge Duterte in allowing the militants to escape in return for release of the hostages.
-He stated that they had asked for help in arranging for MILF to receive the hostages and escorting the militants out of the city.
-MILF's top peace negotiator, Mohagher Iqbal, confirmed the Maute proposal, but the government had ignored it.
-Delfin Lorenzana said that Duterte was aware of the offer but it was "too little, too late."
+Agakhan Sharief, a Marawi-based Muslim cleric well known to the Maute clan, stated in November 2017 that the militants had asked Muslim leaders to urge President Duterte at the time in allowing the militants to escape in return for release of the hostages.
+He stated that they had asked for help in arranging for the MILF to receive the hostages and escorting the militants out of the city.
+The MILF's top peace negotiator, Mohagher Iqbal, confirmed the Maute proposal, but the government had ignored it.
+Secretary Lorenzana said that the president was aware of the offer but it was "too little, too late."